 Or Was It a Dream?: Did Gwen really visit Lawrence in the Asylum or was she just a hallucination?

-Painful Transformation: Much more painful than the ol' days of the stop motion transformation sequences where the worst part was just sitting still long enough while they applied makeup.
+Painful Transformation: Turning into a werewolf is Much more painful than the ol' days of the stop motion transformation sequences where the worst part was just sitting still long enough while they applied makeup, it involves a lot of snapping bones and blood from the mouth.

 Gwen's family owns an antique shop